 Field experience sites require background checks that include fingerprinting prior to field placement.
 Field experience sites retain the right to accept or deny placement of students based on many conditions, including criminal and child protective records.
 Therefore, criminal or child protective history could jeopardize an individual's ability to successfully meet all the requirements of the program.

-Early Childhood Education majors must obtain a minimum grade of C in each Early Childhood Education course and a minimum GPA of 2.0 or better to graduate.
+Early Childhood Education majors must obtain a minimum grade of C or higher in all Early Childhood Education and Education courses in order to graduate.

 Upon completion the student is prepared to: